.NET Core Web API Data validation with FluentValidation

 }

-This is little bit lengthy and complex task.
+But, this is a little bit lengthy and complex task.

-FluentValidation is a .NET framework based library which helps to build strong type validation rules.
-It supports .NET standard and .NET Core framework both.
+FluentValidation is a .NET framework-based library which helps to build strong type validation rules.
+It supports .NET Standard and .NET Core frameworks both.

-To start working with FluentValidation, we need to install below packages from nuget package manager.
+Firstly, we need to install the below packages from the NuGet package manager.

 • FluentValidation